Connect with others who understand.

 Photodynamic Therapy

-Photodynamic therapy (PDT) is one approach to treating lesions responsible for hemoptysis.
-In PDT, a light-sensitive drug called Photofrin (porfimer sodium) is injected into the tumor and activated with laser light.
+Photodynamic therapy (PDT) is one approach to treating lesions that cause hemoptysis.
+In PDT, a light-sensitive drug is injected into the tumor and activated with laser light.
 Several days later, a doctor will perform a bronchoscopy to remove dead tissues from the treated area.

 External Beam Radiation Therapy

-If a bronchial tumor is found to be responsible for a bloody cough, your health care team may recommend beginning external beam radiation therapy (radiotherapy) to treat the underlying cancer.
+If a bronchial tumor is found to cause a bloody cough, your health care team may recommend beginning external beam radiation therapy (radiotherapy) to treat the underlying cancer.

 Find Your Team

 Have you experienced hemoptysis?
-Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.
+Share your experience in the comments below, or start a conversation by posting to your Activities feed.

 All updates must be accompanied by text or a picture.